Degree of Operating Leverage(DOL): A Guide for Entrepreneurs and Business Leaders

 Substituting values:

-Now, the question is what would happen if the company’s sales decrease by 10%, then what would the theory of DOL say?
-If the company’s sales decrease by 10%, the Degree of Operating Leverage (DOL) will also work in reverse, meaning that the operating income will decrease by a multiple of the DOL value.
+So the question now arises as to what would have happened had the sales of the company gone down by 10 percent, what will the theory of DOL say?
+Assuming that the company’s sales reduce by 10 percent, the Degree of Operating Leverage (DOL) will function as well in the negative such that the operating income will go down by a factor of the DOL value.

 Explanation

-The Degree of Operating Leverage (DOL) amplifies both positive and negative changes in sales.
-So, if DOL is 1.5 and sales decrease by 10%, the operating income will decrease by 1.5 times the percentage decrease in sales.
+The Degree of Operating Leverage (DOL) magnifies the positive and the negative sales changes.
+Therefore, assuming that DOL stands at 1.5, and the sales fall by 10 percent, then the operating income will fall by 1.5 percent in sales.

 Calculation: